 Figure 14 illustrates the power extraction for all cases considered.
 Figure 14a illustrates the relative power gains over the reference case.
-From the figure it can be seen that there is a well-defined range of values for A and St for which wind-farm power can be increased substantially through upstream sinusoidal thrust variations, with a maximal power increase of ≈ 5% at (St\, A\) = (0.25, 1.5).
-For instance, a Strouhal number St = 0.25 corresponds here to a sine wave period of ≈ 50 s for a 15 turbine with diameter D = 100 m and a freestream velocity U∞ = 8.5 m s-1.
-For instance, considering the NREL 5MW blade profiles, the maximum thrust coefficient of 3.5 can be attained by slightly changing the rotor design, e.g. using a 50% increase in blade chord length and an operational tip speed ratio 25% higher than the original design value (see Goit and Meyers, 2015, Appendix A).
-Furthermore, given such redesign, dynamic reductions from this value could be realized through blade pitch control, for which actuation rates in the order of 10°/s are possible (see, e.g., Jonkman et al., 2009).
+From the figure it can be seen that there is a well-defined range of values for A and St for which windfarm power can be increased substantially through upstream sinusoidal thrust variations, with a maximal power increase of $\approx 5\%$ at $(St^, A^) = (0.25, 1.5)$.
+For instance, a Strouhal number St = 0.25 corresponds here to a sine wave period of ≈ 50 s for a turbine with diameter D = 100 m and a freestream velocity $U{\infty} = 8.5 \,\mathrm{m \, s^{-1}}$.
+For instance, considering the NREL 5MW blade profiles, the maximum thrust coefficient of 3.5 can be attained by slightly changing the rotor design, e.g., using a 50 % increase in blade chord length and an operational tip speed ratio 25 % higher than the original design value (see Appendix A in Goit and Meyers, 2015).
+Furthermore, given such redesign, dynamic reductions from this value could be realized through blade pitch control, for which actuation rates of the order of $10^{\circ} \text{ s}^{-1}$ are possible (see, e.g., Jonkman et al., 2009).
 Figure 14b illustrates normalized power extraction by row for the reference case, the best sinusoidal case, and the first four rows of the optimal control case C3t5 from MM17.
-The figure shows that the power gain in the sinusoidal cases originates mostly from the second row, and that power in the first row is decreased by approximately 5%.
-In contrast, optimal control case C3t5, in which all rows are active, also increases power in rows 3 and 4, and reduces first-row power by only 1%.
+The figure shows that the power gain in the sinusoidal cases originates mostly from the second row and that power in the first row is decreased by approximately 5 %.
+In contrast, optimal control case C3t5, in which all rows are active, also increases power in rows 3 and 4 and reduces first-row power by only 1%.